From March 2022, some areas in Scotland will start replacing Personal Independence Payment (PIP) with the Adult

 Your ability to carry out mobility activities is assessed by looking at 2 types of activity.
 These are:

 - planning and following journeys

 - moving around

 Within each of the above activity headings are a series of ‘descriptors’ with scores ranging from 0 to 12 points.
 The descriptors describe related tasks of varying degrees of difficulty and the different types of help you need to complete each task.

 How many points do you need?

-To be entitled to the standard rate of the daily living component, you need to score at least 8 points under the 10 daily living activities.
+To be entitled to the standard rate of the daily living component, you need to score at least 8 points under the 10 daily living activity headings.
 To be entitled to the enhanced rate, you need to score at least 12 points.

-Likewise, to be entitled to the standard rate of the mobility component, you need to score at least 8 points under the two mobility activities, and at least 12 points for the enhanced rate.
+Likewise, to be entitled to the standard rate of the mobility component, you need to score at least 8 points under the 2 mobility activity headings, and at least 12 points for the enhanced rate.

 What if my condition fluctuates?

 Where 1 descriptor is satisfied on over half the days in that period, that descriptor will apply.
 Where 2 or more descriptors are satisfied on over half the days, the descriptor which scores the highest number of points will apply.

 If you are not sure which descriptors apply to you, keeping a diary over a week may help you to choose the correct ones.